Application Process

 About our Program

 Urology training at UT Health San Antonio is ACGME accredited with four residents at each level of training.
 The program is 60 months in length including the PGY-1 year.
 Three residents are civilian and one is reserved for a military trainee each year.
 A description of the program specifics and Goals & Objectives for each year and rotation is published in the Resident Handbook.
-Please feel free to click the link and review this document at your leisure.
 On the main page of our web site, you will find information about our entire faculty and the general workings of the Department.
-Additionally, embedded below is a video which provides an overview of the Urology Residency Program.

 Our Application Process

-The AUA match opens for applicants on September 2023.
-Usually, we receive around 250-300 applications for our three civilian positions.
+The AUA match opens for applicants in September 2025.
+Usually, we receive around 300 applications for our 3 civilian positions.
+We participate in the preference signaling program.
 The military position is matched separately under an agreement with the Department of Defense.
-We will likely close our accrual of applicants on September 15, 2023 and begin the process of evaluating the applications.
-In general, incomplete military applications should be made complete before September 15, 2023, or they will be dropped from consideration.
-Military interviews will be held on Thursday, October 12, 2023
+We will likely close our accrual of military applicants in September 2025 and begin the process of evaluating.
+In general, incomplete military applications should be made complete before October 2, 2025, or they will be dropped from consideration.
+Military interviews will be held on October 9th.

 When completed, applications are divided for consideration by several independent committees of the faculty.
 These committees score the application and rank-order according to their area of review.
 Except for the program director, no faculty member sits on more than one committee and the results of other committees’ scoring are blinded until after the interviews are completed.
-Each area is weighted as determined by the faculty at the Annual Program Evaluation (APE) review.
 Based upon the weighted overall score, the top candidates are invited for interviews.
-Thirty to thirty-two applicants will be interviewed during our virtual interview sessions scheduled for Monday, November 20 and Tuesday, November 21, 2023.
+Applicants will be interviewed during our interview sessions scheduled for Monday, November 17 and Tuesday, November 18, 2025.

 Five committees review the following application requirements: